2025

 Executive Summary

-This annual report highlights the outcomes of these investments, including our designation as a “High Quality” center, the advocacy efforts led by our staff and families, and significant organizational growth.
-Throughout this period of expansion, our hallmark two-generation programming remained strong.
-All children made progress across the eight content areas defined by the industry-standard Child Observation Record (COR) Advantage: Approaches to Learning, Social and Emotional Development, Physical Development and Health, Language, Literacy and Communication, Mathematics, Creative Arts, Science and Technology, and Social Studies.
+We are deeply proud to say that all children advanced in each of the eight content areas defined by the industry-standard Child Observation Record (COR) Advantage: Approaches to Learning, Social and Emotional Development, Physical Development and Health, Language, Literacy and Communication, Mathematics, Creative Arts, Science and Technology, and Social Studies.

 BBI's Mission and Vision

-BBI’s vision is that all children and families in the District receive the support and resources necessary to thrive and realize their full potential.
-In support of that vision, BBI will implement a two-generation approach to:
+Bright Beginnings’ vision is that all children and families in the District receive the support and resources necessary to thrive and realize their full potential.
+In support of that vision, Bright Beginnings will implement a two-generation approach to:

 Support families in breaking the cycle of intergenerational poverty; and